NodeSaver

 Why is my actual payslip different from this number?+ open

-A few common reasons: salary sacrifice to super or novated lease (lowers taxable income), private health cover (avoids the Medicare levy surcharge), the Low Income Tax Offset, bonus payments taxed at a flat 32%, or fortnightly PAYG withholding rounding.
+A few common reasons: salary sacrifice to super or a novated lease (lowers taxable income), private health cover (avoids the Medicare levy surcharge), the Low Income Tax Offset, bonus payments taxed at a flat 32%, or fortnightly PAYG withholding rounding.
 The calculator gives you the steady-state annual position.

 Working-holiday or non-resident rates?+ open